JuergenGutsch/blog/_source/_posts/2018-12-01-github-comments.md

 </script>
 ~~~

-This loads Uttereances client script, configures my blog repository and the way the issued will be found in my repository.
+This loads the Uttereances client script, configures my blog repository and the way the issued will be found in my repository.
 You have different options for the issue-term.
 Since I set the blog post title as GitHub issue title, I need to tell Utterances to look at the tile.
 The theme I want to use here is the GitHub light theme.
 The dark theme doesn't fit the blog style.
 I was also able to override the CSS by overriding the following two CSS classes:

 ~~~ css
 .utterances {}